-Boliden's Code of Conduct provides a framework for what is deemed responsible conduct.
-It applies to all employees throughout the Group, to the members of the Board of Directors of Boliden AB and to its subsidiaries.
+Boliden's Code of Conduct provides a framework for what Boliden considers to be responsible conduct - it is not exhaustive.
+Our employees should always strive to exercise good judgement, care and consideration in their work for Boliden.
+The Code of Conduct applies to all employees throughout the Group, to the members of the Board of Directors of Boliden AB, and to its subsidiaries.
 Business ethics are covered in Boliden's Code of Conduct, but recent legislation has imposed new demands on Boliden and thereby generated a need to provide a more focused anti-corruption policy and guidelines.
 As a starting point, a group-wide risk survey was carried out in 2012 to identify any potential corruption-related risks.
 Functions with external contacts were prioritised.
 Based on the outcome of the survey, Boliden revised its anti-corruption policy and guidelines and the new version was adopted by the Board of Directors.
-The organisation's anti-corruption policy and guidelines form an inherent part of the Code but are included in separate documents.
-Implementation of Boliden's new and revised Anti-Corruption Policy and Guidelines began, as mentioned above, in 2012 and continued during 2013-2014.
+The organisation's anti-corruption policy and guidelines, and the new competition law policy and guidelines, added 2015, form an inherent part of the Code but are included in separate documents.